Deep Linking

 }

-You can also obtain the deep link URI from the NMPushActionCallbacks class.
+To access the deep link URI programmatically, use the NMPushActionCallbacks

 public class NGPushActionCallbacks implements NMPushActionCallbacks {